Have we grown up to the opportunities or are vulnerable to technology?

 Room#42 is the flagship solution of C3, an innovative and unique concept: it is a cyberattack simulation game, where participants can fully immerse in a cyberattack simulation.

 As part of the development of its Testing Platform, aimed at making some of the most critical tests affordable for a larger share of the ecosystem, C3 initiated a partnership with two European security companies, Sec Consult and IoT Inspector.
-They are the creators and maintainers of “IoT Inspector”, a comprehensive set of tools and services that allows to perform in-depth technical assessments of the firmware.
+They are the creators and maintainers of “IoT Inspector”, a comprehensive set of tools and services that allows performing in-depth technical assessments of the firmware.

 Weaknesses such as the use of hardcoded credentials, outdated libraries, hidden connections to the maker’s systems can be uncovered and reported.
 This will definitely help to strengthen the procurement process by allowing an informed conversation with the provider.
 Once the IoT is deployed, IoT Inspector will also allow to monitor the occurrence of possible mishaps, vulnerabilities or needs for updates.
 IoT Inspector does not only examine the IoT device’s firmware for vulnerabilities but also ensures compliance with international security standards – without requiring access to source code or network or physical access to the IoT device.
 You need to upload the firmware, start the analysis, and a few minutes later the results will be available for you.